Civale tagged, baby Guardians go home in latest October exit - WHIZ News

 Unwilling to start ace pitcher Shane Bieber on short rest, the Guardians fell behind immediately when Aaron Civale flopped and they never recovered Tuesday during a 5-1 loss to the New York Yankees in Game 5 of their American League playoff.

+“We pushed them about as far as we could,” manager Terry Francona said.

-New York took the Division Series three games to two and advanced to face Houston in an ALCS clash of titans.
+New York took the Division Series 3-2 and advanced to face Houston in an ALCS clash of titans.

 Cleveland went home for the winter with plenty to be proud of — plus the familiar pain of October heartbreak after losing its 11th consecutive postseason elimination game, a major league record.

-The franchise is 1-8 in winner-take-all playoff games — dropping the past eight after winning its first one in the 1997 ALDS against the Yankees at home.
-The streak began with an 11-inning loss in Game 7 of that year’s World Series against the Marlins in Florida.
+The franchise is 1-8 in winner-take-all playoff games, dropping the past eight.
+The streak began with an 11-inning loss to the Marlins in Game 7 of the 1997 World Series.

 The only longer such skid in big league history is Oakland’s current nine-game losing streak in winner-take-all games that started in 2000.